 3:25 Do We Need to Change the Definition of Drug-Like Properties?

-Michael Shultz, PhD, Associate Director and Group Leader, Oncology Medicinal Chemistry, Novartis Institutes for Biomedical Research
+Michael Shultz, PhD, Associate Director and Group Leader, Cardiovascular and Metabolism Medicinal Chemistry, Novartis Institutes for Biomedical Research

 5:00 Targeted Degradation Strategies for New Drug Leads